Nizarel/DevOps_DevSecOps/Scenarios/PenetrationTesting/Yml_Pipeline_Extension.md

 ```

 You should now have 'test' tab on the pipeline build that displays useful infomration about vulnerabilities revealed during the scan.
 The vulnerability test results are not reliant on the pass/fail outcome of the build.
-This means that even with a scan that is acceptable by the threshold you could have some areas of convern to explore in the repot.
+This means that even with a scan that is acceptable by the threshold you could have some areas of concern to explore in the repot.

 ![full report view](./images/scan-results-collapsed.png)